michaelspatrick/osmetrics/README.md

     sudo yum install ncurses-devel
     sudo yum install readline-devel
     cmake -DDOWNLOAD_BOOST=1 -DWITH_BOOST=..

-Once the above was complete, you need to edit the Makefile and then compile:

-    make clean
-    make
-    make install

 #### Plugin Installation
 You will need to know where your plugin directory is.
 You can query that with the following SQL: